konekoya/Bible/README.md

 - should we use JS testing tools?
 - should we offer another language option for the interface?
 - CSS linting is causing a lot of troubles ... maybe we should look for some other options available in Gulp?
-- add different version of Chinese Bibles
+- add different version of Chinese Bibles]
+- We need a better UI theme

 # Browser support
 All modern browsers and IE10+